TeamCOMPAS/COMPAS/docs/git_workflow.md

 First, any and all changes to the main repo are done through pull-requests, not pushes (a pull-request really represents a push, with the added step of confirmation from a third party that the push meets certain standards).
 This is to ensure that the main repo is "clean" and contains code that has at least been somewhat tested.
 Branches will first be added into the main repo from the remote forks of a given collaborator, then (after further testing) added to the Dev branch.
 Finally, when sufficient sub-branches have been added to the Dev branch to warrant a new version release, the Dev branch will be added to the Master branch and published to the public.
 Ultimately, we should always be thinking of the next Version Release and which projects/concepts we would like to include in it, and define our timelines around those expectations.

 ### Q&A Protocol
-A mature branch will have to through 3 rounds of Q&A before it is ready for deployment in a new COMPAS version.
-The first occurs when a pull-request is sent to have the branch included as a sub-branch in the main repo.
-The second occurs when a pull-request is sent to have that sub-branch merged into the Dev branch on the main repo.
-The final occurs when a pull-request is sent to have the Dev branch (which might contain several sub-branches) merged into the Master branch.
-Testing of a branch can never be done by someone who worked on it extensively (we can decide on a case-by-case basis who falls into that category).
+A mature branch will have to through 3 rounds of Q&A review before it is ready for deployment in a new COMPAS version.
+The Primary Review occurs when a pull-request is sent to have the branch included as a sub-branch in the main repo.
+The Secondary Review occurs when a pull-request is sent to have that sub-branch merged into the Dev branch on the main repo.
+The Final Review occurs when a pull-request is sent to have the Dev branch (which might contain several sub-branches) merged into the Master branch. **Testing and validation of a branch should never be done by someone who worked on it extensively** (we can decide on a case-by-case basis who falls into that category).

-1. To be included as a sub-branch in the main repo, the branch must be reviewed by one person in the broader COMPAS collaboration.
+1. Primary Review: To be included as a sub-branch in the main repo, the branch must be reviewed by one person in the broader COMPAS collaboration.
 It must compile and run, producing somewhat sensible output (e.g output files should not be empty, but at this stage they may contain data which is "wrong", or physically inconsistent)

-2. To be merged into the Dev branch on the main repo, the branch must then be reviewed by two people in the broader COMPAS collaboration, one of whom is a core developer.
+2. Secondary Review: To be merged into the Dev branch on the main repo, the branch must then be reviewed by two people in the broader COMPAS collaboration, one of whom is a core developer.
 Additionally, one of the reviewers should focus on the consistency of the code layout and structure with the current code, while the other reviewer should focus primarily on the accuracy of the physics and its implementation, although ultimately both reviewers are responsible for ensuring that the branch is clearly and correctly written.
 This is the primary review step, with the expectation that code that is accepted to be merged into Dev is ready for the public.

-3. When Dev is updated with a new branch, all collaborators should be testing it, and in particular should ensure that all of the different projects which have been added to Dev work with each other.
-When Dev is nearly ready to be merged into the Master branch, the core collaborators will host a COMPAS powwow to discuss and assign any final revisions/tests, and set a firm release date.
+3. Final Review: When Dev is updated with a new branch, all collaborators should be testing it, and in particular should ensure that all of the different projects which have been added to Dev work with each other.
+When Dev is nearly ready to be merged into the Master branch, the core collaborators will host a COMPAS Powwow to discuss and assign any final revisions/tests, and set a firm release date.
 Other collaborators are invited to join (over Zoom or in person), details decided on a case-by-case basis.

 ---